-Dustin Coffman is in his first season as the volunteer assistant with the University of Cincinnati baseball team.
+Dustin Coffman completed his first season as the volunteer assistant with the University of Cincinnati baseball team in 2014.

-Over the last three years Coffman served as recruiting coordinator and hitting coach for junior college powerhouse Wabash Valley College in Mount Carmel, Illinois.
-During his three years the Warriors compiled a 139-46 overall record, winning two Great Rivers Athletic Conference Championships, while moving 39 players onto four years schools.
+For three years Coffman served as recruiting coordinator and hitting coach for junior college powerhouse Wabash Valley College in Mount Carmel, Illinois.
+During his time with the Warriors, the team compiled a 139-46 overall record, winning two Great Rivers Athletic Conference Championships, while moving 39 players onto four years schools.
 Coffman's first recruiting class broke a Wabash Valley record resulting with twelve sophomores signing division one scholarships.
 In his final season with Wabash Valley College, the Warriors roster included players from Indiana, Ohio, Illinois, Michigan, Kentucky, Missouri, Arizona, Florida, and Puerto Rico.

 During the summers of 2011 and 2012 Coffman served as an assistant baseball coach for the Bourne Braves in the prestigious Cape Cod summer collegiate league where he worked with catchers and outfielders.
 In two summers with the Braves he mentored over fifty drafts picks including top-five round draft picks Colin Moran, Travis Jankowski, Pat Cantwell, Josh Elander, Ryan Eades, and Josh Conway.